Enhancement of stability of metastable states in the presence of L\'{e}vy noise: The model

 After integrating Eq.~(\ref{F-13}) with respect to $x_0$ and taking into account the condition~(\ref{H-99}), we find

 Thus, it is sufficient to solve Eq.~(\ref{F-10}) only in the region $k>0$, obtaining

-Equations (\ref{F-14}) and (\ref{F-15}), which are among the main results of the paper, give the exact relations useful to calculate the NLRT of the symmetric L\'{e}vy flights with arbitrary index $\alpha$ in a smooth potential profile with a sink at $x=\infty$.
-Now, we focus on a particle moving in a metastable cubic potential profile (see Fig.~1)
+Equations (\ref{F-14}) and (\ref{F-15}), which are among the main results of the paper, give the exact relations useful to calculate the MRT of the symmetric L\'{e}vy flights with arbitrary index $\alpha$ and noise intensity parameter $D_{\alpha}$ in a smooth potential profile with a sink at $x=\infty$.